Construction Permitting

 Construction Permit Application Fee Schedule

-As a reminder construction permits will not be issued until the application review fee is paid in full.
+As a reminder, construction permits will not be issued until the application review fee is paid in full.
+In addition, fee schedules are updated annually on July 1st.

 Potable Water System Application Forms